 Jackie Kelly - Jackie taught fashion design and construction for 25 years before her retirement.
 In the '70s, she was a pattern maker for Santa Cruz Imports, had her own line of clothes, and ran various fashion shows.
 In the ‘80s, she managed Shirley Hyatt Designs while having one of her own gowns featured in a Nordstrom trunk show.
 In the ‘90's, Jackie enjoyed a season costuming at the Oregon Shakespeare Festival before moving to Washington to teach full time.
 Jackie continues her love of sewing and fashion by adding to her own wardrobe and designing and constructing garments on commission.

 Join a book club tailored to writers!
 Each 1.5-hour Zoom meeting includes a short discussion of the assigned reading chapters and relevant exercises to do together during the workshop.
 Think of it as a guided study group.

 This session will cover the entire book NAKED, DRUNK, AND WRITING by Adair Lara, which focuses on learning to write personal essays without insecurities.

 Write Now is a weekly time to write in the company of others.
 Using Zoom to come together, we write for 25 minutes, take a break, repeat.

 There is no sharing or critique of your writing, only fast-paced, supportive productivity in the company of other writers.
-It will be fun, exciting, and might be the thing to help you finish (or start...) your manuscript.
-These virtual sessions will help participants set aside time to write and be with other writers in an informal setting.
+It is fun, exciting, and might be the thing to help you finish (or start...) your manuscript.
+These virtual sessions help participants set aside time to write and be with other writers in an informal setting.